-With many Brits currently working from home, we haven’t really been thinking that much about cycling to work.
-But with the government now suggesting healthy workers make their way into work on bicycles, cycle commuting is suddenly booming.
+With many Brits still working from home, we haven’t really been thinking that much about cycling to work.
+But with the government now suggesting healthy workers make their way into work, for many, cycle commuting is suddenly very appealing.
 In this new reality where our feelings towards air quality, health, and spatial awareness are heightened, the benefits of cycle commuting have been thrust into the limelight.

 There are huge benefits to health beyond the immediate reductions in risk of transmission, of course.
 If more commuters choose sustainable ways of travelling to work, it will help to improve the air quality of our horribly polluted cities.
 In turn, this exercise will help the population to get fitter and improve our immune systems, leaving us better equipped to tackle future health crises.

 The benefits do not just include physical health.
 Your mental wellbeing is also improved by the often-cathartic nature of cycle commuting.
 Starting your day out in the fresh air exploring your surroundings can go a long way to improving your work satisfaction.
 Similarly, it may well make you a more productive worker.
 Having an active brain thanks to the morning commute will have you raring to go and make you less reliant on uppers like caffeine.

 But for beginners, the idea of cycle commuting can all be pretty daunting.
 In today’s blog, we take a look at some useful tips that can help beginners get into cycling to work and ensure they stay in the saddle when things return to normal.